 The newest bowling alley on the block just happens to be a bowling ball’s throw away from Round 1 Bowling & Amusement and ACME Bowl in Tukwila.
-Located inside the Family Fun Center—the popular kid hangout off I-405— Bowlwinkle Lanes is a 16-lane, high-tech bowling alley that has all the latest bells and whistles like lighting that moves with the music, ginormous screens at the end of each lane, automatic bumpers for pint-sized bowlers and bowling balls that look like billiard balls.
+Located inside the Family Fun Center—the popular kiddie hangout off I-405— Bowlwinkle Lanes is a 16-lane, high-tech bowling alley that has all the latest bells and whistles, including lighting that moves with the music, ginormous screens at the end of each lane, automatic bumpers for pint-sized bowlers and bowling balls that look like billiard balls.

-In addition to bowling: The Family Fun Center has a large indoor playground called Kidopolis (where kids climb up a labyrinth of ladders and passageways and slide down an extravagant play structure) as well as small indoor rides, rows (and rows) of arcade games, carnival-style games and interactive games as well as bumper cars and an entire floor dedicated to Laser Tag.
+In addition to bowling: The Family Fun Center has a large indoor playground called Kidopolis (where kids can climb up a labyrinth of ladders and passageways and slide down an extravagant play structure) as well as small indoor rides, rows of arcade games, carnival-style games and interactive games as well as bumper cars and an entire floor dedicated to laser tag.
 Outside is equally as entertaining with two miniature golf courses, batting cages, kiddie rides, bumper boats, bumper cars and go-karts to keep everyone in your brood happy and amused.

 Family Fun Center & Bullwinkle’s Restaurant